 For that reason it is fine to slightly exceed your protein requirements, but don’t do so believing that it will result in greater muscle gain.

-This is why it’s best to spread your protein intake evenly across the whole day.
-Try working with 25-45 grams of protein per meal, as well as ensuring you are getting protein after your workout.
+This is why it’s best to spread your intake evenly across the whole day.
+Try working with 25-45 grams per meal, as well as ensuring you are getting at least 25 grams after your workout.

 Keep track of your protein intake and remember that once you gain some lean muscle you will need to re-calculate your needs!